Bookstore (Barnes & Noble)

 Classroom spaces are reserved for students who are enrolled and registered in a particular course.
 Guests/visitors are not permitted in the classroom without the advance permission.
 Faculty reserve the right to ask any person who does not appear on the official class roster to leave the classroom.
 The only exception to this policy would include academic support professionals pre-approved by the college to be in the classroom.

 Art lockers are available for students.
 A deposit of $10.00 is required which is reimbursed at the end of the school year.
 Further information is available in the Student Services office, room 141.

 Student ID Cards

 MWCC has instituted a photo identification system for all registered students at the college.
 There is a $5 fee for the processing of all student ID cards.
+An official photo id for identification (i.e. a driver’s license, passport, state issued ID, military id) is required to get a MWCC Student ID.
 The student ID card is used to access library resources in addition to being used to waive meal tax in the cafeteria, and also for admittance to the Fitness and Wellness Center.
 Additionally, many students obtain discounts with area merchants and businesses by producing a valid student ID card.

 ID cards are distributed though the office of student life during the first week of each semester and during other scheduled hours.
 Students must have their student ID cards validated each semester in the student services office or the MWCC library.
 Students can also have their ID cards validated at the front offices at the Burbank, Devens and Leominster campuses.